coder/coder/docs/cli/ssh.md

 | ----------- | ------------------------------- |
 | Environment | <code>$CODER_SSH_NO_WAIT</code> |

 Specifies whether to wait for the workspace to be ready before connecting.
-Defaults to false.